ivanp7/discrete-output-machine/README.md

 *discrete-output-machine* is an abstraction layer to make creation of terminal applications easy.
-The screen is represented with a hash table of movable cells, each of them being a finite state machine with assigned coordinates and a state-to-character visualization function.
+The screen is represented with a hash table of movable cells, each of them having associated with a tuple of properties.
+Changes of properties are reflected on the screen on-the-fly.

 ## License